 From the asterisks marked on those sheets it looks like 3TR played an interview with Mr C A Waud from the Ministry of Public Works on The Care of London Statues, and an interview with Mr D A Lamb OBE, General Manager Of British Overseas Fairs Ltd, explaining the important role of fairs in the role of trade.
 Just the important stuff.
 Not the piece on Four Hundred Years of Shakespeare or the Quartercentenary of his contemporary the poet Christopher Marlowe, not the piece on the development of Cannon Hill Park in Birmingham as a youth arts centre, not the interview with Sandy Duncan on Britain’s prospects for the 1964 Olympics, certainly not a piece on the probably scruffy mop-topped Liverpudlian rock n roll singers.

 How rare is it?
 This is of course an important question, to record collectors, to Beatles collectors, to Beatles historians.
 The Beatles are covered extensively online.
 There are lists of interviews, biographies, film clips, audio clips, histories, and extensive discographies.
 Though I can’t find a mention of this interview anywhere.
-Exactly what is a rare Beatles record, or an apparently lost Beatles interview.
+Exactly what is a rare Beatles record, or an apparently lost Beatles interview, worth?

 The first four numbered copies of the 1968 album The Beatles (better know as The White Album) were owned by the four Beatles.
 Ringo’s copy, no.1 was sold in 2016 for US$790,000 with proceeds going to The Lotus Foundation – a charity founded by Ringo and his wife Barbara Bach.
 Their very first demo, which featured the first song written by John Lennon, Hello Little Girl, and Til There Was You by Paul McCartney and The Beatles on the reverse, which manager Brian Epstein transferred onto vinyl from a demo tape at a HMV record store so he could more easily play it for record companies, sold in 2016 for $110,000.